ewencai/GIFtoolsCookbook/content/AtoZ/em1dtm/assignUncertainties.rst

 Import files
 ------------

-In addition to raw geophysical data, you may have access to topographical information.
-If this information is available, it can be imported into GIFtools.
+We will begin by importing all the necessary information:

     - :ref:`Import raw TEM data <importTemData>` from the file **TKCdata_VTEM.xyz** (Geosoft XYZ format as a TEMsounding).

         - Under *channel information*, import the time channels from the file **VTEMtimes.dat**
-        - When specifying headers, choose load file and use **headers.txt**
+        - When specifying headers, choose load file and use **VTEMheader.txt**

     - :ref:`Import topography data <importTopo>` from the file **TKCtopo.dat** (3D GIF format)
     - :ref:`Import 1D mesh<importMesh>` from the file **layer.msh** (layers file)